varunkumardev/amitmerchant1990.github.io/_posts/2020-01-29-adding-additional-attributes-request-laravel.md

 }
 ```

 As you can see, the query to fetch the user has been written twice.
-This is simply the waste of rsources, right?
+This is simply the waste of resources, right?

 ## The `merge` method